 Here’s how to troubleshoot a P0016:

-Connect your OBD-II scanner and check the system for other trouble codes.
+Connect your OBD-II scanner here's a great one we use daily - and check the system for other trouble codes.
 Accompanying codes should help you pinpoint the root cause of the issue.
 Before you look for any other problems related to the P0016, diagnose and repair any related CPM or CPK trouble codes.

 Read the freeze-frame data, paying special attention to the patterns of the camshaft and crankshaft.
 Take note of the conditions that occur simultaneously with the CPM/CPK codes.
 Next, clear the codes and test drive your vehicle.
 If the P00016 code pops up again, keep following the troubleshooting steps.